MLB Home Run Derby Odds

 The first official MLB Home Run Derby took place in 1985.
 There was no TV coverage in the early days, but that changed when ESPN started broadcasting the event on tape delay in 1993.
 Since 1998, the derby has been broadcast live.

-It has evolved into a popular TV event, as the summer months are pretty slow for major sports.
+The Derby has since evolved into a popular TV event, as the summer months are pretty slow for major sports.
 The derby can be a highlight for bettors and viewers as a result.

 Dave Parker of the Cincinnati Reds was the winner of the inaugural event in 1985, held at the Hubert H. Humphrey Metrodome in Minneapolis.
 In the decades that followed, many top players claimed the crown.